VapeMemorial/VapeV5/README.md

-# Vape V4
+# Vape V5
-**A script that I have maintained for 5 years, mostly known for bedwars.**
+**A script that Xylex have maintained for 5 years, mostly known for bedwars.**

-I will not allow selling my code in any capacity, this mean's customs that profit off of my work.
+Xylex and I will not allow selling our* code in any capacity, this means: customs, profiles or any other content that profit off of our* work.

+*Mostly Xylex as I just started working on this continuation